 5.1 Test environment (vacuum, inert gas, ambient air, etc.) including moisture content (for example, relative humidity) may have an influence on the measured cyclic fatigue behavior.
 In particular, the behavior of materials susceptible to slow crack growth fracture will be strongly influenced by test environment and testing rate.
-Conduct tests to evaluate the mechanical cyclic fatigue behaviour of a material in inert environments to minimize slow crack growth effects.
-Conversely, conduct tests in environments or at test modes and rates representative of service conditions to evaluate material performance under use conditions, or both.
-Regardless of whether testing is conducted in uncontrolled ambient air or controlled environments, monitor and report relative humidity and temperature at a minimum at the beginning and end of each test, and hourly if the test duration is greater than 1 h.
+Conduct tests to evaluate the maximum strength potential of a material in inert environments or at sufficiently rapid testing rates, or both, to minimize slow crack growth effects.
+Conversely, conduct tests in environments or at test modes, or both, and rates representative of service conditions to evaluate material performance under use conditions.
+Regardless of whether testing is conducted in uncontrolled ambient air or controlled environments, monitor and report relative humidity and temperature at a minimum at the beginning and end of each test, and hourly (if possible) if the test duration is greater than 1 h.
 Testing at humidity levels greater than 65 % relative humidity (RH) is not recommended.